eero-lehtinen/oklch-color-picker.nvim/README.md

     -- Prevent attaching to buffers with these filetypes. ignore_ft = { "blink-cmp-menu" },

-    -- Tint the highlight background for 'foreground' and 'virtual' styles when the color is too close to the editor background.
+    -- Tint the highlight background for 'foreground' and 'virtual' styles when the -- found color is too close to the editor background.
     -- Set `emphasis = false` to disable. emphasis = {
-      -- Distance (0..1) to the editor background where emphasis activates (first item for dark themes, second for light ones). threshold = { 0.1, 0.17 },
+      -- Distance (0..1) to the editor background where emphasis activates -- (first item for dark themes, second for light ones). threshold = { 0.1, 0.17 },
       -- How much (0..255) to offset the color (first item for dark colors, second for light ones). amount = { 45, -80 },